trilitech/tezos-developer-docs/docs/smart-contracts/multisig.md

 - Governance: DAOs and other groups can use them to vote on the actions that the organization takes.
 - Funds distribution: Accounts can vote on where funds are sent.
 - Security: Requiring multiple signatures can prevent a single compromised wallet from doing malicious things.

+As with any contract, a single account must originate multisig contracts, but that account does not necessarily have any special privileges on the contract.
+The contract originator does not even need to be one of the accounts that can authorize operations.

 ## Using proposals